rubycut/babushka/README.markdown

 Probably best place to start is {file:docs/deps.md Deps Guide}, it will teach you  what deps is, and how to write one.

+If you want to use babushka to generate files based on templates, see {file:docs/templates.md Templating Guide}

 ## Advanced

 {file:docs/meta_deps.md Deps Guide}